General Optimal Polynomial Approximants, Stabilization, and Projections of Unity: General Optimal Approximants

-Hence, $p_n^*$ exists and is unique when $f$ and $g$ are not orthogonal.
-Morally, if $\lim_{n \to \infty} p_n^*$ looks like $g/f$, then the above norm goes to zero and does so \textit{optimally}.
+\editB{Hence, the solution to the minimization problem uniquely exists so long as $f$ is not identically zero, and is non-zero so long as $g$ is not orthogonal to $f\mathcal{P}_n$.
+In turn, we will be mostly concerned with the cases where $f \not\equiv 0$ and $g$ is not orthogonal to $f\mathcal{P}_n$ for some $n\ge0$.
+We note that when $g$ is chosen to be the reproducing kernel at the origin, we have that $k_0$ is orthogonal to $f\mathcal{P}_n$ (for any $n\ge 0$, and in the limit) if and only if $f$ and $k_0$ are orthogonal, i.e., $f(0) = 0$.} \editA{Intuitively}, if $\lim_{n \to \infty} p_n^*$ looks like $g/f$, then the above norm goes to zero and does so \textit{optimally}.
 In this sense, we are trying to approximate $g/f$ with polynomials.

-In \cite{fricain2014cyclicity} (Theorem 2.1) an algorithm for finding optimal polynomial approxiamants is given for $g = 1$ in spaces where $k_0$, the reproducing kernel at zero, is equal to 1.
-We will state the ideas from the algorithm below.
+In \cite{fricain2014cyclicity} (Theorem 2.1)\editA{,} an algorithm for finding optimal polynomial \editA{approximants} is given for $g = 1$ in spaces where $k_0$, the reproducing kernel at zero, is equal to 1.
+We generalize the ideas from this algorithm below.

 \begin{definition}[Optimal System] For $f, g \in \h$, define the $n$th \textit{optimal matrix} of $f$ in $\h$ as

 and the $n$th \textit{optimal system} of $g/f$ as

 \end{definition}